Battle of Plassey: Bengal campaign

 Concerned by the approach of de Bussy to Bengal and the Seven Years' War in Europe, the Company turned its attention to the French threat in Bengal.
 Clive planned to capture the French town of Chandannagar, 20 mi north of Calcutta.
 Clive needed to know whose side the Nawab would intervene on if he attacked Chandannagar.
 The Nawab sent evasive replies and Clive construed this to be assent to the attack.
 Clive commenced hostilities on the town and fort of Chandannagar on 14 March.
 The French had set up defences on the roads leading to the fort and had sunk several ships in the river channel to prevent passage of the men of war.
 The garrison consisted of 600 Europeans and 300 sepoys.
 The French expected assistance from the Nawab's forces from Hooghly, but the governor of Hooghly, Nandkumar had been bribed to remain inactive and prevent the Nawab's reinforcement of Chandannagar.
 The fort was well-defended, but when Admiral Watson's squadron forced the blockade in the channel on 23 March, a fierce cannonade ensued with aid from two batteries on the shore.
 The naval squadron suffered greatly due to musket-fire from the fort.
 At 9:00 on 24 March, a flag of truce was shown by the French and by 15:00, the capitulation concluded.
 After plundering Chandannagar, Clive decided to ignore his orders to return to Madras and remain in Bengal.
 He moved his army to the north of the town of Hooghly.

-Furthermore, Siraj-ud-Daula believed that the British East India Company did not receive any permission from the Mughal Emperor Alamgir II to fortify their positions in the territories of the Nawab of Bengal.

 Conspiracy

 The Nawab was infuriated on learning of the attack on Chandernagar.
 His former hatred of the British returned, but he now felt the need to strengthen himself by alliances against the British.
-The Nawab was plagued by fear of attack from the north by the Afghans under Ahmad Shah Durrani and from the west by the Marathas.
+The Nawab was plagued by fear of attack from the north by the Afghans under Ahmad Shah Durrani, as he had invaded Delhi, and was forced to send much of his men against him.
+Further threats from the west by the Marathas were also seen.
 Therefore, he could not deploy his entire force against the British for fear of being attacked from the flanks.
 A deep distrust set in between the British and the Nawab.
 As a result, Siraj started secret negotiations with Jean Law, chief of the French factory at Cossimbazar, and de Bussy.
 The Nawab also moved a large division of his army under Rai Durlabh to Plassey, on the island of Cossimbazar 30 mi south of Murshidabad.